mahlakhalili/Diabetetes_Data_Analysis/README.md

 For modeling, this feature should be included along with other key variables, and zero values should be cleaned or imputed.

-Glucose , Density Plot by Outcome
+📊Glucose , Density Plot by Outcome

 <img width="967" height="546" alt="Screenshot 2025-11-30 001445" src="https://github.com/user-attachments/assets/d5ba2bef-886a-464a-aef5-abf1ae85c116" />